-Suddenly, energy filled his body.
+Suddenly, energy coursed through his body.
 He felt air fill his lungs and strength return to his limbs.
-Water started rushing around him, and he realized he was being pulled to the surface!
+Water started rushing around him, and he quickly realized he was being pulled to the surface!
 He burst forth from the murky swamp and landed on the muddy bank with a sharp thud.

 Hours later, Knoxus woke with a bump on the back of his head.
-Everything he saw looked off, but he quickly realized he was looking through the eyeholes of a different Kanohi.
+Everything he saw looked off, but he quickly realized it was because he was looking through the eyeholes of a different Kanohi.
 He pulled the mask off his face and examined it.
 It was the same Tryna from earlier, now cool to the touch, and no longer glowing.
 It was a reflective silver color, but the left cheek had several black smudges on it.
-He tried to clean off the smudges, but they didn’t come off.
-In fact, they seemed to be discoloring in the metal itself.
-But that quickly became the least of his concern, as he had just noticed his hands weren’t his own.
-He scrambled to the edge of the swamp to look at his reflection in the water.
+He tried to clean them off, to no avail.
+In fact, they seemed to be discoloring the metal itself.
+But that became the least of his concern, as he had just noticed his hands weren’t his own.
+He quickly scrambled to the edge of the swamp to look at his reflection in the water.

-The reflection staring back at him was no longer an orange and gunmetal armored Matoran.
-It was a Toa.
-He stood roughly six feet tall and was clad head to toe in gleaming silver armor, except for his left side, which was covered in the familiar black shadow infection that had overcame so many of his fellow villagers.
+His reflection was no longer that of an orange and gunmetal armored Matoran.
+Now, it was a Toa staring back at him.
+He stood roughly six feet tall and was clad head to toe in gleaming silver armor, all except for his left side, which was covered in the familiar black shadow infection that had overcome so many of his fellow villagers.
 However, the spread of the infection seemed to have stopped in place, only consuming his left arm and leg completely.